darthmonkey2004/nv_old/README.md

-# NicVision
+# Nicole-NV
-Utilizes Python2.7 and SimpleCV to enable computer vision for the "Nicole" package from STCustoms.
+Utilizes Python3 vision libraries such as dlib, OpenCV, and V4L2 to perform various computer vision related objectives.
+Designed and tested on Ubuntu Desktop 18 with python3.6